San Antonio: Religion

 The population of Greater San Antonio is predominantly Christian.
 Owing in part to San Antonio's Spanish and Mexican heritage, Roman Catholicism is the largest religious group in the region.
 In addition, American missionary work and immigration into Texas have also resulted in a substantial Protestant population.

 The Catholic population forms the largest Christian group in the city and Greater San Antonio.
-San Antonian Catholics are primarily served by the Roman Catholic Archdiocese of San Antonio.
+San Antonian Catholics are served primarily by the Roman Catholic Archdiocese of San Antonio.
 The Latin Church's Roman Catholic Archdiocese of San Antonio was established on August 27, 1784, under the then Diocese of Galveston.
 It was elevated to archdiocese status in 1926.

 According to Sperling's BestPlaces in 2020, the second largest Christian group were Baptists.
 The largest Baptist Christian denominations within San Antonio and its metro area were the Baptist General Convention of Texas, the Southern Baptist Convention, and the Cooperative Baptist Fellowship.
 Methodists formed the second largest Protestant group and the third largest Christian group for the area.
 The United Methodist Church was the most prominent Methodist denomination.
 From 2017 to 2020, Pentecostalism outgrew Lutheranism and tied with the Church of Jesus Christ of Latter-Day Saints as the fourth largest Christian group.
 A major predominantly African American-led church is Denver Heights, affiliated with the Church of God in Christ.

 After Lutherans, Presbyterians were the next largest Christian denomination, followed by Episcopalian or Anglicans, and Christians of other traditions including the Eastern Orthodox and Oriental Orthodoxy.
 The Eastern Orthodox communities are divided between the Greek Orthodox Archdiocese of America, the Antiochian Orthodox Archdiocese of North America, the Orthodox Church in America, and the Russian Orthodox Church Outside Russia.
 Episcopalians and Anglicans primarily are served by the Episcopal Church in the United States and the Anglican Church in North America.
 Churches affiliated with the Episcopal Church form the Episcopal Diocese of West Texas.
 Overall, the Protestant demographic was predominantly Evangelical as of 2020.

 Islam is the second largest religion in the Greater San Antonio area.
 Eastern religions such as Buddhism, Sikhism, and Hinduism also have a significant presence in San Antonio.
 An estimated 0.3% of the area's population identified with Judaism according to Sperling's BestPlaces and at least 10,000 Jews live in the city.
 The San Antonio Jewish community began not long after the independence of the Republic of Texas.
 The oldest synagogue in South Texas (Temple Beth-El) is located in the city limits and located near San Antonio College.